-- The Classic Disney Short The Nifty Nineties (set in The Gay Nineties, so no "Smells Like Teen Spirit") is a protracted Mister Sandman Sequence.
+- The Classic Disney Short The Nifty Nineties (set in The Gay '90s, so no "Smells Like Teen Spirit") is a protracted Mister Sandman Sequence.
 Mickey and Minnie have a Meet Cute in the park in period clothing, go on a date to a vaudeville show, then go for a ride in an old-fashioned runabout.

 - Parodied in Clerks: The Animated Series.
-When Randall has a flashback back to when they met in the eighties, not only is everyone in the store they work at (except, notably, Randall and Dante themselves) decked out in eighties fashions, but almost everyone is a notable person from that decade — including Ronald Reagan.
-Then, when Dante remembers that they actually met in the seventies, the flashback includes a whole load of seventies icons, including Jimmy Carter and John Travolta a la Saturday Night Fever.
+When Randall has a flashback back to when they met in the Eighties, not only is everyone in the store they work at (except, notably, Randall and Dante themselves) decked out in '80s fashions, but almost everyone is a notable person from that decade — including Ronald Reagan.
+Then, when Dante remembers that they actually met in the Seventies, the flashback includes a whole load of '70s icons, including Jimmy Carter and John Travolta a la Saturday Night Fever.

-- The Kent Brockman quote at the top of the page is from "Itchy & Scratchy: The Movie."
+- The Kent Brockman quote at the top of the page (and subsequent Cutaway Gag) is from "Itchy & Scratchy: The Movie".

-- "That 90's Show" contains references to Grunge rock, Sonic the Hedgehog, Beanie Babies, and a scene where Comic Book Guy finishes explaining why The Lord of the Rings can never be made into a movie (which was a REAL discussion at the time.)
+- "That 90's Show" contains references to Grunge rock, Sonic the Hedgehog, Beanie Babies, and a scene where Comic Book Guy finishes explaining why The Lord of the Rings can never be made into a movie.

 - Lampshaded in "My Mother the Carjacker".
 Channel 6 news anchor Kent Brockman shows a montage specifically to show viewers what the '60s were like, set to "All Along the Watchtower."
 Brockman then calls it a "shrill, pointless decade."
 Although that was partly his own fault, since his montage included such ludicrous images as Batman dancing the Batusi and John Wayne saying "You bet your sweet bippy."